rxreyn3/mailbox-kata/README.md

 You are not allowed to add any other public method to this class.

-**NOTE:** In order to keep the exercise simple, use _int_ for money and _String_ for dates.
+**NOTE:** In order to keep the exercise simple, use _String_ for dates.
-Also, you can ignore the formatting of the statement (spaces between pipes and words, etc).
+Also, the table should be in JSON format